hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/01b-Multimedia.md

       + the complete content of the WebVTT file
     + `activeCues`
       + used in event listeners while video playing
-      + corresponding to the cues located in the current tiem segment
+      + corresponding to the cues located in the current time segment
       + start and end time possibly overlapped but rare
       + returning a `TextTrackCueList` object
   + methods
-    + `addCue(cue)`: add a cue tot he list of cues
+    + `addCue(cue)`: add a cue to the list of cues
     + `removeCue(id)`: return a cue from the list of cues
     + `getCueById(id)`: return the cue w/ a given `id`